snyk/snyk-visual-studio-plugin/README.md

 ![Authenticate from Options](./doc/images/readme_image_2_5.PNG "Authenticate from Options")

-**Step 2.5.** Authentication can be triggered by pressing the ìAuthenticateî button.
-If for some reason the automated way doesnít work or input user API token by hand.
+**Step 2.5.** Authentication can be triggered by pressing the ‚ÄúAuthenticate‚Äù button.
+If for some reason the automated way doesn‚Äôt work or input user API token by hand.

-* If, however, the automated authentication doesnít work for some reason, please reach out to us.
+* If, however, the automated authentication doesn‚Äôt work for some reason, please reach out to us.
 We would be happy to investigate!

 ![Authenticate button or enter API token](./doc/images/readme_image_2_6.PNG "Authenticate button or enter API token")